What is FIFO method?

 Also Read : What is FSN analysis in Inventory Management?

-It is always the same, the price paid by the company for the inventory fluctuates often.
-And the fluctuations in the prices must be taken into account.
+As there is no new purchase, the purchase has been kept at 0.
+The price paid by the company for the inventory fluctuates often.
+And the fluctuations in the prices must be taken into account for accurate inventory reporting.

 What are the advantages of the FIFO inventory method?